 The majority of C&O coal arriving at Columbus off the Russell Subdivision, as well as the Athens and Pomeroy Subdivisions, went straight through onto the C&O Columbus Subdivision, bound for Lakes loading or onward into Michigan.
-Reported C&O traffic was not broken out by Subdivisions after the HVRR merger in 1930.
+We do not find C&O traffic broken out by Subdivisions after the HVRR merger in 1930.
 But available late 1920s corporate annual reports of the HVRR just before the merger and ensuing Great Depression downturn showed the HVRR handling 18.3 million tons of coal, including 17.1 million tons annually interchanging from other railroads, which would have been predominantly the traffic arriving off the still-separate C&O Russell Subdivision.
 Virtually all these loads, minus only local deliveries in Central Ohio, would have moved in from the south on the Russell Subdivision, and/or north on the Columbus Subdivision.

-The C&O had significant coal traffic arriving at Cincinnati from its own lines, as well as the L&N. The C&O line from Cincinnati to Chicago had difficult grades for mineral trains.
+C&O had significant coal traffic arriving at Cincinnati from its own lines, as well as the L&N. The C&O line from Cincinnati to Chicago had significant grades.
 One solution was to bring this traffic up the Russell Subdivision to Columbus and interchange it in 125-hopper blocks to the PRR Bradford Line, which had been reengineered in 1900 to eliminate its steepest grades.
-The bulk of the PRR's Bradford line coal moving from Columbus to Chicago was off the C&O and N&W. $^{\rm 25}$
+The bulk of the PRR's Bradford line coal moving from Columbus to Chicago was off the C&O and N&W.

-&lt;sup>24 Ibid., p.
+&lt;sup>22 Ibid., p.
 22.